Chart Color Schemes

 Curra has a typical household mix, with a higher-than-average median household size

-Family households constitute 74.2% of all households, including 28.1% couples with children, 32.9% couples without children, and 12.2% single parent families.
-Non-family households comprise the remaining 25.8%, with lone person households at 21.8% and group households at 3.3%.
-The median household size is 2.6 people, larger than the Rest of Qld average of 2.4.
+Family households account for 74.2% of all households, including 28.1% couples with children, 32.9% couples without children, and 12.2% single parent families.
+Non-family households constitute the remaining 25.8%, with lone person households at 21.8% and group households comprising 3.3% of the total.
+The median household size is 2.6 people, which is larger than the Rest of Qld average of 2.4.

 Frequently Asked Questions - Households